jacomyal/sigma.js/plugins/sigma.plugins.design/README.md

 ```

 ### Currently applied styles
 Computed styles may not necessarily being applied.
-For instance, calling `.undo()` will deactivate all styles, however the computed styles still exist and may be applied when calling `.apply()`.
+For instance, calling `.reset()` will deactivate all styles, however the computed styles still exist and may be applied when calling `.apply()`.

 You may get all the styles applied to the nodes as follows: